iutkarshmehta/swift-tutorial/README.md

-//This a repository Containg materials related to Swift IOS development
+This a repository Containg materials related to Swift IOS development